Lady Constance Bulwer-Lytton: (1909) Imprisonment in Newcastle

 In October 1909 Constance Lytton was arrested for a second time in Newcastle.
 She had thrown a stone wrapped in paper bearing the message "To Lloyd George – Rebellion against tyranny is obedience to God – Deeds, not words".
 Her message was in response to the government's new policy of force-feeding imprisoned suffragettes who were on hunger strike.
+She was sentenced to one month in Newcastle Gaol.

 (1910) Jane Warton in Liverpool, Walton gaol

 In January 1910, convinced that poorer prisoners were treated badly, Lytton travelled to Liverpool disguised as a working-class London seamstress named Jane Warton.
 In disguise she spoke at an event with Jennie Baines and Patricia Woodlock and led a procession to the Prison Governor's house demanding the "stain" of force-feeding be removed from Liverpool.
 She was arrested after an incident of rocks being thrown at an MP's car, imprisoned in Walton gaol for 14 days "hard labour" and force-fed eight times.
 After her release, although desperately weak, she wrote accounts of her experience for The Times and Votes for Women (the monthly journal of the WSPU, launched in 1907).
 She went on to lecture on the subject of her experience of the conditions which suffragette prisoners endured.
-It's thought that her speeches and letters helped to end the practice of force-feeding.
+It is thought that her speeches and letters helped to end the practice of force-feeding.

 Lytton wrote of the Jane Warton episode in Prisons and Prisoners: